threefoldfoundation/threefold_data/content/blog/skale_threefold/skale_threefold.md

 tags: [partner]
 image: ./skale_threefold.jpeg
 image_caption: ThreeFold partners with SKALE to empower its developer community with  its Peer-to-Peer Cloud
 excerpt: SKALE and ThreeFold are excited to announce their collaborative partnership that will focus on solving scalability and decentralization limitations faced by Ethereum and Blockchain developers.
-This collaboration will also empower the SKALE developer community, and web3 developers, with the ThreeFold peer-to-peer cloud, enabling them to:
+This collaboration will also empower the SKALE developer community, and web3 developers, with the ThreeFold peer-to-peer cloud, enabling them to.
 authors: [benjelloun_oussama]
 created: 2020-08-13
 ---